percona/pmm-doc/source/conf-mongodb.rst

 The following is an example you can run in the |mongodb| shell, to add the
 |mongodb-exporter| user and assign the appropriate roles:

-.. _code.pmm.qan-mongodb.conf.essential-permission.setting-up.db.get-sibling-db.create-user:
+.. _code.pmm.mongodb.conf.essential-permission.setting-up.db.get-sibling-db.create-user:

-.. include:: .res/code/db.get-sibling-db.create-user.txt
+.. include:: /.res/code/db.get-sibling-db.create-user.txt

-.. _pmm.qan-mongodb.configuring.profiling.enabling:
+.. _pmm.mongodb.configuring.profiling.enabling:

 `Enabling Profiling <conf-mongodb.html#pmm-qan-mongodb-configuring-profiling-enabling>`_
 =========================================================================================